-The Kandyan kingdom fell to British in 1815 and in 1848 the British levied a series of taxes on guns, dogs, carts, shops and labour was made compulsory on plantation roads agitating the public.
-During the same time an economic depression in the United Kingdom had severely affected the local coffee and cinnamon industry.
-On 1 July 1848, a license fees were imposed on guns, dogs, carts, shops and labour was made compulsory on plantation roads, These taxes bore heavily not only on the purse but also on the traditions of the Kandyan peasant.
+The Kandyan kingdom fell to the British in 1815 and on 1 July 1848, the British levied a series of taxes on guns, dogs, carts, and shops, and labour was made compulsory on plantation roads agitating the public.
+During the same time, an economic depression in the United Kingdom severely affected the local coffee and cinnamon industry.
+These taxes bore heavily not only on the purse but also on the traditions of the Kandyan peasant.

 A mass movement against the oppressive taxes was developing.
-The masses were without the leadership of king king Sri Wickrama Rajasinghe being captured and deported to a prison in India in 1815.
+The masses were without the leadership of king king Sri Wickrama Rajasinghe who was captured and deported to a prison in India in 1815.

 Civilians were getting together for protests on taxes in multiple cities.
-However anther group of civilians headed by Gongalegoda Banda were gathering in Dambulla with the intension of liberating of Kandyan kingdom by the British.
+However, another group of civilians headed by Gongalegoda Banda gathered in Dambulla with the intention of liberating Kandyan kingdom from the British.

-On 26 July 1848, the leaders and the supporters entered the historic Dambulla Viharaya and at 11.30 a.m., Gongalegoda Banda was consecrated by the head monk of Dambulla, Ven.
+On 26 July 1848, the leaders and the supporters entered the historic Dambulla Viharaya and at 11.30 a.m., Gongalegoda Banda (Kapurubastianlage David) was consecrated by the head monk of Dambulla, Ven.
 Giranegama Thera as the king “Sri Wickrama Subha Sarva Siddhi Rajasinghe“.
 He asked the people whether they were on the side of the Buddhists or the British.
-On the same day Dines, his brother was declared the sub-king and Dingirala as the uncrowned king of the Sat Korale.
+On the same day Dines (Kapurubastianlage Dennis Appuhamy), his brother was declared the sub-king and Dingirirala was the uncrowned king of the Sat Korale.
 Veera Puran Appu was appointed prime minister and the sword bearer to Gongalegoda Banda and attended his consecration ceremony with 4000 others.

 After the proclamation of the king, he with his army left Dambulla via Matale to capture Kandy from the British.
 They attacked government buildings including the Matale Kachcheri and destroyed some of the tax records.
 Simultaneously, Dingirirala instigated attacks in Kurunegala, where eight people were killed by the British.

 The Kandyans knew what was coming long before.
-Millie reports that there was an general sense of hushness among the people, salt and paddy was nowhere to be bought as the civilians were stocking these items in expectation of embargos of food, specially salt reaching the highlands after the liberation.
+Millie reports that there was a general sense of hushness among the people, salt and paddy were nowhere to be bought as the civilians were stocking these items in expectation of embargos of food, especially salt reaching the highlands after the liberation.

-However this rebellion was short lived.
-The group of rebels were merely a mass, a mob, with not the slightest pretension to military discipline, display, or armament ; the bulk were armed with old flint guns, rude spears, knives ; and probably hooks and scythes.
-The only source of danger was in their numbers ; but even that, without a trained military leader, was of very little use.
+However, this rebellion was short-lived.
+The group of rebels were merely a mass, a mob, with not the slightest pretension to military discipline, display, or armament; the bulk were armed with old flint guns, rude spears, knives; and probably hooks and scythes.
+The only source of danger was in their numbers; but even that, without a trained military leader, was of very little use.
 (Millie, 1878).
-The rebellion has died even before it started on 29th June 1648.
+The rebellion had died even before it started on 29th June 1648.

 On this fateful day the detachment of troops sent out from Kandy came upon the rebels at Wariyapola estate near Matale (not the current town of Wariyapola).
 The trained soldiers were no match for villagers with knives and spears.
 Puran Appu and Dingeralle were captured; Gongallegoda Banda evaded the British troops for a while till he was captured by a band of Malays while hiding in a cave in the Elkaduwa area.